 A manifesto and ten-point checklist for delivering more relevant online and offline communications

-To gain the best results from integrated marketing communications needs deep understanding of the multiple touchpoints that a brand has with its prospects and customers on its own sites, partner sites digital and traditional media defining paid, owned and earned media.
+To gain the best results from integrated marketing communications needs a deep understanding of the multiple touchpoints that a brand has with its prospects and customers on its own sites, partner sites digital, and traditional media.

-As one of the fundamental, foundational elements of effective search engine optimization (SEO), keyword research enables digital marketers to understand what consumers are looking for online and the potential opportunities to capture this interest and attention through the creation of relevant content and optimized user experiences.
+As one of the fundamental, foundational elements of effective search engine optimization (SEO), using keywords for research enables digital marketers to understand what consumers are looking for online and the potential opportunities to capture this interest and attention through the creation of relevant content and optimized user experiences.

-SEO is often seen as an always-on, hygiene activity that is necessary before, during and after campaigns but rarely seen as an integral part of a campaign itself.
-However although keyword research can be very useful for unearthing larger, more permanent content opportunities for an owned media presence, the process itself can also be used to help inform ideas, themes and concepts for a campaign,…
+SEO is often seen as an always-on, hygiene activity that is necessary before, during, and after campaigns but rarely seen as an integral part of a campaign itself.
+However although keyword research can be very useful for unearthing larger, more permanent content opportunities for an owned media presence, the process itself can also be used to help inform ideas, themes, and concepts for a campaign,…